Getting a second passport

 That means that if you want to get a second passport, you’d have to renounce your first one.

 This is not a good idea, and I would advise you to seriously think about it before renouncing your primary passport – unless you’re an American and are sick of paying taxes even if you do not live there anymore.

 In general, I would suggest the following nations to get citizenship, based largely on the ease of attaining it, and the absence of taxes if you do not make your income there:

 These are in no particular order, and you can check out articles about specific countries to learn more about them.

-Personally, I think getting citizenship in one Latin American country is a must (because it often gives you access to the other MERCOSUR nations), and then perhaps in the UAE, Armenia, and/or Singapore.
+If we look at it from a global and diversified perspective, getting citizenship in one Latin American country is a must (because there are so many options and it often gives you access to the other MERCOSUR nations), and then perhaps in the UAE, Armenia, or Singapore.

-This gives you broad coverage of the world, as you’d have passports spread evenly in roughly every part of the globe.
+This gives you broad coverage of the world, as you’d have passports spread evenly across roughly every part of the globe.